Private Rental Assistance Policy

 The social housing provider will assess the claim, which may involve inspecting the property.
 If the provider is satisfied that the evidence justifies the claim, they will pay the claim.
 The provider will notify the landlord/agent in writing of the outcome of the claim.

-Private Rental Subsidy is a medium-term solution to assist the client accessing affordable accommodation in the private market while waiting for a suitable social housing property to become available.
-This product aims to assist clients in the greatest need that have a disability and are at risk in their current accommodation.
+Private Rental Subsidy is a medium-term subsidy to help clients access affordable private rental accommodation while waiting for a suitable social housing property to become available.
+The Private Rental Subsidy aims to help clients in the greatest need, who have a disability and are at risk in their current accommodation.

-The eligibility criteria for a Private Rental Subsidy will differ, depending on the type of subsidy a client may receive.
+The eligibility criteria for a Private Rental Subsidy differs, depending on the type of subsidy a client may receive.
 Where a social housing provider approves a client for priority housing, they may be eligible for a Private Rental Subsidy from the date of priority housing approval.

 The client should never be listed as the vendor under any circumstances.
 The landlord/agent should always be listed as the vendor, and all subsidy payments should be paid to them directly.